-On January 30, 2023, Osprey Funds, LLC filed a suit in Connecticut Superior Court against the Sponsor alleging that statements the Sponsor made in its advertising and promotion of Grayscale Bitcoin Trust violated the Connecticut Unfair Trade Practices Act, and seeking statutory damages and injunctive relief.
-The Sponsor has not yet filed its response.
+On January 30, 2023, Osprey Funds, LLC ("Osprey") filed a suit in Connecticut Superior Court against the Sponsor alleging that statements the Sponsor made in its advertising and promotion of Grayscale Bitcoin Trust violated the Connecticut Unfair Trade Practices Act, and seeking statutory damages and injunctive relief.
+On April 17, 2023, the Sponsor filed a motion to dismiss the complaint and, following briefing, a hearing on the motion to dismiss was held on June 26, 2023.
 The Sponsor and Grayscale Bitcoin Trust believe this lawsuit is without merit and intend to vigorously defend against it.

 In October 2021, NYSE Arca filed a proposal with the SEC pursuant to Rule 19b-4 under the Exchange Act for a rule change to list the Shares of Grayscale Bitcoin Trust on NYSE Arca as an exchange traded product, and on June 29, 2022, the SEC issued a final order disapproving NYSE Arca's proposed rule change.
 On June 29, 2022, the Sponsor filed a petition for review of the SEC's final order in the United States Court of Appeals for the District of Columbia Circuit.
-As of the date of this Annual Report, the Sponsor's petition remains pending in the Court of Appeals for the District of Columbia Circuit.
+On August 29, 2023, the D.C.
+Circuit Court of Appeals granted the Sponsor's petition and vacated the SEC's order, finding that the denial of the Sponsor's proposal was arbitrary and capricious.
+The SEC has 45 days to petition for rehearing or rehearing en banc.